Oakland Ballpark: Howard Terminal progress

 On May 13, 2019, the board commissioners of the Port of Oakland voted 7–0 to approve and authorize the Executive Director to execute the initial term sheet for a term of four years.
 In October 2019, California Governor Gavin Newsom signed into law two bills intended to streamline the stadium process at the state level.

 Ballpark Digest in May 2020 reported that the Howard Terminal ballpark plan "may end up being delayed or even scrapped, as the COVID-19 pandemic and underlying economic uncertainty will certainly impact facility planning for the Athletics."
 Just prior to this announcement, the Athletics' vice president of communications had stated "the timeline may be adjusted due to the COVID-19 pandemic."
 In July 2020, the East Oakland Stadium Alliance held a protest with "hundreds of cars" on the A's Opening Night to protest the Howard Terminal proposal and the Coliseum sale.

-In 2020, the Athletics were sued by the Pacific Merchant Shipping Association, the Harbor Trucking Association, the California Trucking Association, and Schnitzer Steel.
-Schnitzer Steel has a neighboring facility to Howard Terminal.
-They alleged that the Athletics were not qualified to be certified under a California law that would expedite any legal challenge against the team over environmental concerns.
+In 2020, the Athletics were sued by the Pacific Merchant Shipping Association, the Harbor Trucking Association, the California Trucking Association, and Schnitzer Steel Industries (now Radius Recycling), which had a neighboring facility to Howard Terminal and alleged that the Athletics were not qualified to be certified under a California law that would expedite any legal challenge against the team over environmental concerns.
 This was because the team did not meet a Jan.
 1, 2020 deadline for consideration.
 The suit eventually was dismissed by the Alameda County Superior Court.
 However, the almost year-long suit delayed the process of the team getting the stadium cleared for construction by at least a year.